Get up to 15 College Credits while Building your Startup in Silicon Valley

-The Semester in Silicon Valley program is a four month accredited college program in Silicon Valley, CA, geared toward helping students learn the technical, business and leadership skills required to become successful entrepreneurs while simultaneously fulfilling college requirements.
+The Semester in Silicon Valley (ASU-Draper Entrepreneurship Incubator Program) is a four month accredited college program in Silicon Valley, CA, geared toward helping students learn the technical, business and leadership skills required to become successful entrepreneurs while simultaneously fulfilling college requirements.

 - Meet like-minded entrepreneurs

 - Learn from and network with world-renowned mentors and executives from Silicon Valley companies

 - Earn up to 15 college credits and a Certificate of Entrepreneurship from Arizona State University (ASU)

 |Session||Application Reviewing Period||Final Notification Date||Session Dates|